Rituals of Courtship - The Blind Date

 “Do you have a friend who could go with Mary?”

 So begins the process, where one becomes a part of a double-date.
 Kenny and “Taurus” were a couple, Kenny had literary aspirations and Taurus was a true free-spirit.
 Taurus had a long-time friend, Mary, who she thought might be a good match for one of Kenny’s friends–me.
 It was early fall, not yet really cold at night and with dusk around 7:30 it was possible to go to a drive-in theater and catch a double feature and still have time for some other “fun” after the show.

 Or something like that.

 The second film, while not as existentially bleak as Yorga, was just as depraved with a large dose of cultural bias added as well.
-Brides of Blood has been described as one of the "crown jewels of Filipino horror film."
+Brides of Blood has been described as one of the “crown jewels of Filipino horror films.”
 An American scientist and his curvaceous assistant travel to a remote South Pacific Island to study a lost culture which has a ritual of sacrificing female virgins to a horrid monster.
 The drums would start, the girls would be tied to a stake and the monster would come and ravage and dismember his helpless (and topless) victims.
-This film also had another gimmick- "Bloodvision."
-Whenever the monster's appearance was imminent, the film would turn a blood-red color.
-I cannot remember how the film ended, or if we even stayed to the end.
-The show wasn't quite over, though.
-Kenny had evidently taken some type of mind-altering substance between features and when we were driving home he had some kind of minor "freak-out" at an empty railroad crossing.
+This film also had another gimmick: Bloodvision.
+Whenever the monster's appearance was imminent, the filmstock would be colored red.
+I cannot remember how it ended, or if we even stayed to the end.
+The show wasn’t quite over, though.
+Kenny had evidently taken some type of mind-altering substance between features and when we were driving home he suffered some kind of minor freak-out at an empty railroad crossing.